lanreayk/PowerBI_repo1/README.md

 •	Which bottom 5 cities do we have least sales, how can we improve patronage

-•	Which product category has the highest and least sales
+•	Which product category has the highest and least sales?

 •	Ask similar questions using business segments.